-It is important to note that (as with all foods) the negative affects of overconsumption does exist— even with green tea.
-In a 2005 study on hamsters, researchers found that a high consumption of green tea can negatively affected the animal’s liver.
+As with all foods, the negative effects of overconsumption does exist— even with green tea.
+In a 2005 study on hamsters, researchers found that a high consumption of green tea negatively affected the animal’s liver.

 According to the 2005 literature review, “green tea should not be taken by patients suffering from heart conditions or major cardiovascular problems.”
 Additionally, the U.S. Dietary Guidelines recommends no more than 300-400 milligrams of caffeine per day.
-This is the absolute maximum that should be consumed throughout the day.
 Keep in mind, caffeine is a drug and its intake should be carefully monitored.
 Meaning, if you are already a coffee drinker, you might want to use discretion when adding matcha to your diet.